puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/power_of_puppet.md

 by in your terminal indicating that Puppet has made all the specified changes to the Learning VM.

-Now that Graphite is up and running, try refreshing the page to see a live graph of the Learning VM's Memory and CPU use.
-{% figure '/graphite/render/?width=586&height=308&_salt=1430506380.148&from=-1hours&fontItalic=false&fontName=Courier&target=alias(carbon.agents.learning_puppetlabs_vm-a.cpuUsage%2C"CPU")&target=alias(secondYAxis(carbon.agents.learning_puppetlabs_vm-a.memUsage)%2C"Memory")&majorGridLineColor=C0C0C0&minorGridLineColor=C0C0C0' %}
+Now that Graphite is up and running, its API is available for generating graphs suitable for including in a dashboard.
+We've selected a few parameters as an example, which you can see (here.)[/graphite/render/?width=586&height=308&_salt=1430506380.148&from=-1hours&fontItalic=false&fontName=Courier&target=alias(carbon.agents.learning_puppetlabs_vm-a.cpuUsage%2C"CPU")&target=alias(secondYAxis(carbon.agents.learning_puppetlabs_vm-a.memUsage)%2C"Memory")&majorGridLineColor=C0C0C0&minorGridLineColor=C0C0C0]

 You can also check out the Graphite console running on port 90. (<IPADDRESS>:90)